 Open Data and the Importance of Data Citations: The NASA EOSDIS Perspective

 Considerable attention is being paid to the principle of openly sharing data to help understandability, verifiability, and reproducibility of results reported in publications.
-The Executive Order dated May 9, 2013, and the Office of Management and Budget’s Open Data Policy define the policy of the U.S. government regarding open access to information generated and/or funded by government agencies.
+The Executive Order dated May 9, 2013, and the Office of Management and Budget’s (OMB's) Open Data Policy define the policy of the U.S. government regarding open access to information generated and/or funded by government agencies.
 NASA’s Earth Science Program has been among the first in the world to establish a free and open policy for data and information generated under NASA sponsorship.
-This policy was established at the beginning of the Earth Observing System (EOS) Program in 1990.
+This policy was established at the beginning of NASA's Earth Observing System (EOS) Program in 1990.
 One of the purposes of this policy is to promote full and open sharing of data and the effective utilization of information to address basic Earth science questions and provide the basis for developing innovative practical applications to benefit the general public.

-In addition to providing free and open access to data, NASA’s Earth Science Program values transparency and reproducibility in scientific research, as do organizations with similar objectives such as the National Science Foundation (NSF), the Federation of Earth Science Information Partners (ESIP), the Coalition on Publishing Data in the Earth and Space Sciences (COPDESS), and the Global Earth Observation System of Systems (GEOSS).
+In addition to providing free and open access to data, NASA’s Earth Science Program values transparency and reproducibility in scientific research, as do organizations with similar objectives such as the National Science Foundation (NSF), the Earth Science Information Partners (ESIP), the Coalition on Publishing Data in the Earth and Space Sciences (COPDESS), and the Global Earth Observation System of Systems (GEOSS).
 As such, NASA recognizes the importance of authors using NASA-provided datasets to clearly indicate which datasets were used and provide access to these datasets to readers.
 While there are several ways of accomplishing this objective, citing datasets unambiguously is among the best.

 As a provider of Earth science data to the global user community, NASA’s EOSDIS has a responsibility to enable users of data to comply with these evolving policies regarding the open access to published data and the need to provide data citations.
 One of the steps EOSDIS is taking is to assign Digital Object Identifiers (DOI’s) for each of the datasets distributed by the EOSDIS Distributed Active Archive Centers (DAACs).
 Another step is to provide clear instructions to users on how to cite and/or acknowledge the data and services provided by the DAACs.
 Instructions and links to the DAAC citation policy webpages can be found on the Data Citations and Acknowledgements page on the EOSDIS Earthdata website.